 But be forewarned: your doctor may try to discourage you from fasting, even if you are in good health.

 If this happens, you may be faced with a dilemma similar to mine.
 Over the years I have fasted many times–often from one to four weeks at a time–without consulting a physician.
 Since my forty-day fast was beyond anything I had ever undertaken, I called several Christian and secular doctors for their advice.
 They either knew nothing about fasting or tried to discourage me altogether, and I realized that I was on my own.

 Would I obey the Holy Spirit or what those doctors had to say?

 Authorities on fasting agree that if you know that you are healthy and you fast properly, you will benefit physically as well as spiritually.

-Although I ate no solid foods for forty days, I supplemented my distilled water intake with various kinds of fruit juices.
+Although I ate no solid foods for forty days, I supplemented my distilled water intake with various kinds of juices made from fresh vegetables and fruits.
 As a result, I actually felt better physically than I did before I began my fast.

 There are certain persons who should never fast without professional supervision:

 - Persons who have tumors, bleeding ulcers, cancer, blood diseases, or who have recently suffered myocardial infarction.

 - Those who suffer chronic problems with kidneys, liver. lungs, heart, or other important organs.

 - Individuals who take insulin for diabetes, or suffer any other blood sugar problem such as hypoglycemia.